HTML5 banner requirements

 HTML5 banners must meet Yandex.Direct rules:

-You can not use rapidly moving and flashing graphical elements and flickering backgrounds.
+Don't use rapidly moving and flashing graphical elements and flickering backgrounds.
 The time it takes to switch between frames of animation should be sufficient to read all of the text shown on that frame.

 The advertised site must open in a new window (and only open after a user clicks on the HTML5 banner).